lemonjesus/TranscodeBot/README.md

 GPU acceleration is supported.
 Even if you don't have the hardware for it, the image builds with support for CUDA.
 If you are sporting a GPU with NVENC with HEVC support (the newer the better), you must do two things to enable GPU transcoding:

 1. Ensure that you run the image with the NVIDIA Docker runtime.
-2. Set TranscodeBot's environment variable `FORCE_CMD` to be an FFMPEG command that uses hardware acceleration.
+2. Set TranscodeBot's config variable `force_cmd` to be an FFMPEG command that uses hardware acceleration.
 Here's an example of the one I use for 480p cartoons:

 ```
 ffmpeg -i $input -c:v hevc_nvenc -preset slow -rc-lookahead 32 -temporal-aq 1 -rc vbr_hq -2pass true -b:v 550k -c:a copy -c:s copy $output